ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_environment.rst

           environment:
             http_proxy: http://proxy.example.com:8080

-You can re-use environment settings by defining them as variables in your play and accessing them in a task as you would access any stored Ansible variable.
+You can reuse environment settings by defining them as variables in your play and accessing them in a task as you would access any stored Ansible variable.

 .. code-block:: yaml